pathminder/pathminder.github.io/_base-classes/alchemist-polymath-vivisectionist.md

     type: Ex
     levels: [6]
     text: At 6th level, an alchemist can apply a dose of poison to a weapon as a swift action.

+  - name: tortorous transformation
+    levels: [7, 9, 15]
+    levels_text:
+      7: "*anthropomorphic animal*"
+      9: "*awaken*, *baleful polymorph*"
+      15: "*regenerate*"
+    text: |
+      At 7th level, a vivisectionist adds *anthropomorphic animal* to his formula book as a 2nd-level extract.
+When he uses this extract, he injects it into an animal as part of a 2-hour surgical procedure.
+By using multiple doses of this extract as part of the surgery, he multiplies the duration by the number of extracts used.

+      At 9th level, a vivisectionist adds *awaken* and *baleful polymorph* to his formula book as 3rd-level extracts.
+When he uses the awaken or baleful polymorph extract, he injects it into the target (not a plant) as part of a 24-hour surgical procedure.
+He can make *anthropomorphic animal* permanent on a creature by spending 7,500 gp.

+      At 15th level, a vivisectionist adds *regenerate* to his formula book as a 5th-level extract.

   - name: persistent mutagen
     type: Su